icepic/wedge/README.md

 ### Doing more with Wedge

-To host multiple sites and do more with the Caddyfile, please see the [Caddyfile tutorial](https://caddyserver.com/tutorial/caddyfile).
+It is possible to host multiple sites and customise the web server using the configuration file.

-Sites with qualifying hostnames are served over [HTTPS by default](https://caddyserver.com/docs/automatic-https).
+Sites with qualifying hostnames are served over HTTPS by default.

 Wedge has a command line interface.
-Run `caddy -h` to view basic help or see the [CLI documentation](https://caddyserver.com/docs/cli) for details.
+Run `caddy -h` to view basic help.

 ## Running in Production